Min. time required: 5:20

 Best seasons for the GoldenPass Copy link to clipboard

-You need good, clear weather for the best views from the GoldenPass trains.
+Clear weather is, of course, best to enjoy the views from the GoldenPass trains.
 That could be in any season.
-We prefer early January to late February and early April to late October.
+I prefer early January to late February and early April to late October.

 • Spring (April-June) is wonderful as nature is green and fresh in the valleys and there's still snow at higher altitudes.